-While Tesla is best known for his work with electricity, this isn’t the only area Tesla worked in.
+While Tesla is best known for his work with electricity, this isn’t the only area in which he worked.
 Another major area of work for Tesla was military technology.
 Like Alfred Nobel, Tesla believed that the best way to prevent war was to make it either utterly pointless or so catastrophic for the participants that no one would be mad enough to go to war again.

 With this in mind, Tesla invented a small boat that he could start, stop, and steer with radio signals.
-He hoped that the by removing humans from the equation that “battle ships [sic] will cease to be built and the most tremendous artillery afloat will be of no more use than so much scrap iron.”
+He hoped that by removing humans from the equation, “battle ships [sic] will cease to be built and the most tremendous artillery afloat will be of no more use than so much scrap iron.”

 The Thought Camera

 One of Tesla’s most outlandish ideas was that it would be possible to photograph one's thoughts.

 In 1933, he told reporters at the Kansas City Journal-Post,